AniketChoudhary75/blogit/README.md

 ### Frontend

-Deploy the frontend on Netlify.
+Deploy the frontend on Vercel.
 Follow the Vercel documentation for detailed deployment instructions.

 ## Contributing